GiulianoCrescimbeni/FootballAPI/README.md

 - [Conclusion](https://github.com/GiulianoCrescimbeni/FootballAPI#fireworks-conclusion)

 If you want to contribute, go ahead and fork it, togheter we can make it the best sports API in the world!
+### :warning: The index design is pretty low, I made that and, as you can see, I’m not too good, it needs a restyle.
+If you are a front web developer and have some time, please fork it and fix that monster :D

 # :mag: What is this?
 As the title says, this is a small project that consists of a fast API to provide information about soccer teams or scorers in many leagues.
 You can get the full live ranking of one of the championships supported, get much information about a single squad, and more!